Frequently Asked Questions

 What fundraising resources are available?

-We'll keep you up to date by email with loads of fundraising tips and advice, and we've also put together a list of helpful fundraising ideas so you can smash your target.
+We've put together a list of helpful fundraising ideas so you can smash your target.
 We have some great fundraising resources to share online, and if there's anything else you need help with, you can always contact the Walk In Her Shoes team by email as well!

 How can I pay in the funds I raise?